Hierosoft/linux-preinstall/doc/TV_tuners.md

+# TV Tuners

+## Analog

+### WinTV-HVR 850
-# Trying to get WinTV-HVR 850 to work in linux (hybrid dtv stick with analog and digital tv)
+WinTV-HVR 850 is a hybrid DTV stick with analog and digital TV.

+The instructions below only work for developers or CLI (Command-Line Interface) users.
+Another reliable and lossless method wasn't found yet.
+The card has hardware MPEG encoding, so getting anything other than the raw data will recompress it (causing a 2nd-generation of loss), MPEG or not.

 ```
 #lsusb shows: